Evalinemacharia/Password-Locker/README.md

 ## Project Name
-* Github-ap
+* Password-Locker
 ## Author
- Evalinemacharia
+ Evaline Macharia

 ## Project Description
 On Average, a person has at least 7 different accounts he or she has signed into, be it email, social media, entertainment or job portal accounts.
-It becomes really hard to remember all those passwords and even create new ones.
+It becomes really hard to remember all those passwords and even create new ones.This application will help us manage our passwords and even generate new passwords for us.
-## Setup instructions

-## Dependencies

 ## Project set-up description
 * Setup/Installation Requirements